 Anglen JO; Moore KD.
 Prevention of heterotopic bone formation after acetabular fracture fixation by single-dose radiation therapy: a preliminary report.
-J Orthop Trauma; 10(4); 258-63 1996.
+J Orthop Trauma.
+1996;10(4):258-263.

-Seegenschmiedt MH et al. Prevention of heteroptopic ossification about the hip: final results of two randomized trials in 410 patients using either preoperative or postoperative radiation therapy.
-Int J Radiat Oncol Biol Phys; 39(1), 161-71 1997.
+Seegenschmiedt MH, Keilholz L, Martus P. Prevention of heterotopic ossification about the hip: Final results of two randomized trials in 410 patients using either preoperative or postoperative radiation therapy.
+Int J Radiat Oncol Biol Phys.
+1997;39(1):161-171.

-Seegenschmiedt MH et al. Radiation prophylaxis for heterotopic ossification about the hip joint-a multicenter study.
-Int J Radiat Oncol Biol Phys, 51(3): 756-65 2001.
+Seegenschmiedt MH, Makoski HB, Micke O; German Cooperative Group on Radiotherapy for Benign Diseases.
+Radiation prophylaxis for heterotopic ossification about the hip joint -- a multicenter study.
+Int J Radiat Oncol Biol Phys.
+2001;51(3):756-765.